humanfactors/2022-Forrest-StaticBranding/content/_index.md

 **Netlify (Reccomended)**

+Netlify will automatically watch for changes on your project Github and build and deploy the site for you (no need to upload to `docs` manually).
+It also can provide an admin interface to write posts and content with!

 See the following URLS:

 - https://www.netlifycms.org/docs/start-with-a-template/ (this method here sets almost everything up for you to start with, you just need to add theme.)